boleszek/LFP_Sonification/README.md

 Sonification of olfactory bulb (OB) local field potential (LFP) data

 # Science Background
-The [local field potential](http://www.scholarpedia.org/article/Local_field_potential) (LFP) is the electric field created by the coordinated activity of 100s or 1000s of indivudual neurons.
+The [local field potential](http://www.scholarpedia.org/article/Local_field_potential) (LFP) is the electric field created by the coordinated activity of 1000s of indivudual neurons.
 When this collective activity moves up and down in unison, the LFP

 The [olfactory bulb](https://en.wikipedia.org/wiki/Olfactory_bulb) (OB) is the part of the brain that processes the sense of smell.
 The OB produces highly coordinated neural activity, also called "oscillations", between exitatory mitral cells and inhobitory granule cells.
 When an odorant is detected by olfactory receptor neurons in the nose, these oscillations coordinate and adjust the incoming odor signal as it is passed to downstream brain areas.
 In rodent brains, there are generally 3 frequency bands of LFP oscillations which correspond to different things.
 * Theta (1 - 10 Hz) : corresponds to breathing rhythm